Optimization-Based Safe Stabilizing Feedback with Guaranteed Region of Attraction: Problem Statement

 \section{Problem Statement}

 We are interested in designing controllers that are both stabilizing and safe.
 We also require them to be Lipschitz in order to guarantee existence and uniqueness of solutions of the closed-loop system.
 Formally, consider a control-affine system of the form~\eqref{eq:control-affine-sys}.
 Let $\map{V}{\real^n}{\real}$ be a CLF on the open set $\mathcal{D} \subseteq \real^{n}$ and $\map{h}{\real^n}{\real}$ be a CBF of the closed set $\Cc \subset \mathcal{D}$.
 We assume the origin belongs to $\mathcal{C}$.
 Given the availability of these functions, it seems reasonable to employ $V$ to ensure the stabilizing aspect of the controller and $h$ to ensure safety.
 We also seek to provide formal characterizations of the region of attraction of the equilibrium for the resulting closed-loop system.
 If $V$ and $h$ are compatible at every point in the safe set, one option is to find the control through pointwise optimization with~\eqref{eq:clf-ineq} and~\eqref{eq:cbf-ineq} as constraints.
 However,~\cite{BJM-MJP-ADA:15} gives a counterexample that shows that this pointwise minimization can result in a non-Lipschitz controller.
-To remedy this, and also to extend the design to scenarios where $V$ and $h$ might not be compatible at some points in the safe set, a popular approach~\cite{ADA-XX-JWG-PT:17} is to relax one of the inequalities~\eqref{eq:clf-ineq},~\eqref{eq:cbf-ineq} (in safety-critical applications, the CLF constraint~\eqref{eq:clf-ineq}), and formulate a QP that penalizes the relaxation parameter:
+To remedy this, and also to extend the design to scenarios where $V$ and $h$ might not be compatible at some points in the safe set, a popular approach~\cite{ADA-SC-ME-GN-KS-PT:19} is to relax one of the inequalities~\eqref{eq:clf-ineq},~\eqref{eq:cbf-ineq} (in safety-critical applications, the CLF constraint~\eqref{eq:clf-ineq}), and formulate a QP that penalizes the relaxation parameter:

 Nevertheless, even in the case where the CLF and the CBF are compatible at all points in the safe set, the resulting controller might not be stabilizing even for arbitrarily large values of $p$~\cite{MJ:18}.
 Moreover, as pointed out in~\cite{MFR-APA-PT:21,XT-DVD:21}, this design might introduce undesired equilibria in the closed-loop system, which can even be asymptotically stable.
-To the best of the authors' knowledge, only local stability guarantees exist in this line of work~\cite[Theorem 3]{XT-DVD:21},\cite[Theorem 1]{MJ:18}, and no estimates of the region of attraction have been given in the literature.
+To the best of the authors' knowledge, only local stability guarantees exist~\cite[Theorem 3]{XT-DVD:21},\cite[Theorem 1]{MJ:18}, and no estimates of the region of attraction are available in the literature.